Water Utilities Face a Choice in Getting to Smart Water: Go it Alone, or Procure Results

 The Smart Grid for Water is Shifting Risk and Accelerating Modernization for Municipal Water Utilities

-Register today to learn how an innovative community of water utilities is getting to a smart infrastructure fast by subscribing to a service and procuring results – shifting risk and getting more for less.
+Watch this on-demand webinar to learn how an innovative community of water utilities is getting to a smart infrastructure fast by subscribing to a service and procuring results – shifting risk and getting more for less.

 Water is by far the most capital-intensive utility, and delivering water is an expensive service that requires a significant infrastructure investment.
 Across the US, more than 50,000 disparate municipal water utilities are struggling to maintain and upgrade their infrastructure, while delivering affordable water.

 Cities are increasingly prioritizing the improvement of the meter-to-cash segment of the delivery system because it provides the largest and fastest payback, often returning significant additional capital to fund other projects and improvements.